bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 Use the `src` prop to specify a URL of an image to use as the avatar content.
 The image should have an aspect ratio of `1:1` (meaning the width and height should be equal), otherwise image aspect distortion will occur.
-The image will be scaled up or down to fit within the avatar's bounding box, and will be sized to show the avatar's [variant background](#variants) around the edge.
+The image will be scaled up or down to fit within the avatar's bounding box.

 ```html
 <template>